 To prepare and conduct meetings, we use Standuply Slack App.
-This app is able to collect and specify the necessary information in a stand-up mode, after which you will be able to make an agenda.
+This small but powerfull app is able to collect, specify and automate the delivery of the necessary information in a stand-up mode.
+After this you will be able to make an agenda.

 Want to run your virtual meetings like a pro?
 Add Standuply to Slack today!